 Now Reading

-Hollywood’s 20 Greatest Book-to-Film Adaptations
+Hollywood’s 20 Best Book-to-Film Adaptations

-Hollywood’s 20 Greatest Book-to-Film Adaptations
+Hollywood’s 20 Best Book-to-Film Adaptations

-Greatest Film Adaptations
+Best Book To Film Adaptations

-1. Gone with the Wind (1939)
+1. Gone With the Wind (1939)

 This is an adaptation of Mitchell’s novel published in 1936.
-The Victor Fleming-directorial is popular for its rich production and costume design given the time it was produced in.
+The Victor Fleming directorial is popular for its rich production and costume design given the time it was produced in.

 The prodigious storytelling of the American civil war makes it a vintage film.
 The box-office numbers are enough to justify its success considering it’s the highest-grossing film adjusted for inflation.